BLCM/BLCMods/Borderlands 2 mods/LollosaurusRex/Pimpernel Custom Barrel/readme.md

 ### Pimpernel Custom Barrel

-Would you enjoy theA E S T H E T I C of different barrels on your Pimpernel?
+Would you enjoy the A E S T H E T I C of different barrels on your Pimpernel?
 Are you frustrated with being stuck with the ugly Dahl barrel?

 Then THIS mod is for you!